MetExplore/dexom-python/docs/readme.rst

 | Note that if you want to modify the advanced parameters for DEXOM,
   such as the solver tolerance and threshold values, you must to so in the ``dexom_python/default_parameter_values.py`` file.

+This workflow uses a reaction-weights file as an input.
+The

 | The following scripts provide some tools to visualize & analyze DEXOM
   results: